uio-bmi/immuneML/docs/source/galaxy/galaxy_immunologist_friendly.rst

 The simplest encoding represents an immune repertoire based on the full CDR3 sequences that it contains.
 This means the ML models will learn to look at which CDR3 sequences are more often present in the ‘positive’ or ‘negative’ classes.
 It also means that two similar (non-identical) CDR3 sequences are treated as independent pieces of information; if a particular sequence often occurs in diseased repertoires, then finding a similar sequence in a new repertoire is no evidence for this repertoire also being diseased.
+Note that this type of encoding does not make sense for immune receptor datasets, as it would mean the ML model can only learn that receptors are binders or non-binders if these exact same receptors were observed in the training dataset.

 Other encoding variants are based on shorter subsequences (e.g., 3 – 5 amino acids long, also referred to as k-mers) in the CDR3 regions of an immune repertoire.
 With this encoding, the CDR3 regions are divided into overlapping subsequences and the (disease) signal may be characterized by the presence or absence of certain sequence motifs in the CDR3 regions.
 Here, two similar CDR3 sequences are no longer independent, because they contain many identical subsequences.
+This type of encoding can be used both for repertoires and receptors.
 A graphical representation of how a CDR3 sequence can be divided into k-mers, and how these k-mers can relate to specific positions in a 3D immune receptor
 (here: antibody) is shown in this figure: